hed-standard/hed-python/README.md

    ```

 The HEDTools in this repository require Python 3.7 or greater.
-**Note:** HED is continuing to support Python 3.7 past its deprecation date because
+**Note:** HED is continuing to support Python 3.7 until 2023, because
 it is needed for MATLAB versions R2019a through R2020a.

 **Note:** The final exported interface for Python tools has not been